GregoireLoens/GolangChatApp/README.md

 # GolangChatApp

-A chat application in Golang, just for training.

-TODO list

---> Complete user system
---> RFC
+Just a simple chat application with tcp socket